 have to respect your boss.
 Besides, if your boss really is a

-jerk, the more likely he will be to make things hard on you for being
+jerk, he is more likely to make things hard on you for being

 disrespectful.
 Being respectful to co-workers is just as

 important.
 You have to be around these people every day and

 can be a miserable thing if everyone is being nasty with each other.